SnapperGee/cli-svg-generator/README.md

 ### Tests

 This package contains unit tests in the [`./src/test/ts`](./src/test/ts "Unit test source code") directory.
-Test results are outputted to shell's `stdout`.
-The tests can be run
+Test results are outputted to `stdout`.
+The tests can be run via:
-via:

 ```txt
 npm test